zaabu/BookApp/README.md

 5. Ensure MongoDB is running
 6. From the `backend` directory run `yarn start` — this starts the Feathers API server
 7. From the project root run `yarn start` — this starts the `create-react-app` server
-8. Your default web browser will be launched automatically with the URL [http://localhost:3000/](http://localhost:3000/)
+8. Your default web browser will be launched automatically with the URL [http://localhost:8082/](http://localhost:8082/)

+## Authentication

+This app uses Okta for authentication.
+Check out this [link] (https://developer.okta.com/code/react/okta_react/) to learn about Okta and integrating it with React.